 There are no prerequisites to become a public contributor for primary care research beyond having an interest in primary care research.
-Each of the School’s partner university has a local PPI coordinator who will be able to support you and make you aware of any local training opportunities.
+Each of the School’s members has a local PPI lead who will be able to support you and make you aware of any local training opportunities.

 There are various organisations who provide online training to strengthen the public’s skills and knowledge on patient and public involvement:

 The Centre for Engagement and Dissemination, part of the National Institute for Health Research, supports active public involvement in NHS, public health and social care research.
 They have developed a course for new and experienced public contributors on public reviews of research documents and grant applications.